 Judaism places great importance on naming baby girls for each new daughter joining your family.
 It is believed that the name of a person is closely related to its essence.

 When a parent gives a child a name, the parent is giving the child a connection to previous generations.

-The Hebrew name always is said aloud or written along with the parents Hebrew names.
+The Hebrew name is said aloud and written along with the parent’s Hebrew names.